Did you know you can grow plants without soil?

 John Woodward was born in 1665 in Derbyshire, United Kingdom.
 At the age of 16, he became an apprentice to a linen draper in London, and then later he learned about medicine from Dr. Peter Barwick, who was a doctor for King Charles II.
 While studying medicine, Woodward found a fascination with fossils that eventually led him to his work with plants.

 In 1699, Woodward published his hydroponics experiments with spearmint.
 He tested different types of soil mixed with the water, and he learned plants with a less-pure water source grew better than plants grown in purely distilled water.
 Woodward concluded that certain substances with minerals in the water encouraged plant growth.
+This is how the evolution of hydroponics began.

 Hydroponics in Space